HenryJaQiu/SiteUp/_posts/2018-3-14-informal-meeting-12.md

 1. Share ideas about vue frame.

-2. Allocating task of the algorithm which translates language form Matlab to JS.
+2. Allocating task of the algorithm which translates language from Matlab to JS.